dayslayer92/shadowlink-recovery-tool/README.md

 Recovery tool for ShadowLink backups.
 Run decrypt.py with key from environment variable SHADOW_KEY

+## Requirements

+- Python 3.6 or higher
+- No external dependencies required

+## Installation

+No installation required.
+Simply ensure Python 3 is installed on your system.

 ## Security Notice

 This tool is intended for authorized backup recovery only.
 Ensure you have proper authorization before attempting to decrypt any backup files.